evidentlyai/evidently/docs/book/reports/class-performance.md

 # Use Case

 These presets help evaluate the quality of classification models.
-You can us them:
+You can use them:

-**1. To monitor the performance of a production classification model.** You can run the test suite as a regular job (e.g. weekly or every time you get the labels) to analyze the model performance.
+**1. To monitor the performance of a production classification model.** You can run the test suite as a regular job (e.g., weekly or every time you get the labels) to analyze the model performance.

 **2. To trigger or decide on the model retraining.** You can use the test suite to check if the model performance is below the threshold to initiate a model update.

-**3. To debug or improve model performance.** If you detect a quality drop, you can use the viusal report to explore the model errors and underperforming segments.
-By manipulating the input data frame, you can explore how the model performs on different data segments (e.g. users from a specific region).
+**3. To debug or improve model performance.** If you detect a quality drop, you can use the visual report to explore the model errors and underperforming segments.
+By manipulating the input data frame, you can explore how the model performs on different data segments (e.g., users from a specific region).
 You can also combine it with the [Data Drift](data-drift.md) report.

 **4. To analyze the results of the model test.** You can explore the results of an online or offline test and contrast it to the performance in training.
-Though this is not the primary use case, you can use this report to compare the model performance in an A/B test, or during a shadow model deployment.
+Though this is not the primary use case, you can use this report to compare the model performance in an A/B test or during a shadow model deployment.

 To run performance checks as part of the pipeline, use the Test Suite.
 To explore and debug, use the Report.